pac4j/pac4j/documentation/docs/clients/openid4vp.md

 ---
 layout: doc
-title: OpenID for Verifiable Presentations (EUDI wallet, eIDAS 2.0)
+title: OpenID4VP client for Java and EUDI wallet authentication
+seo_title: "OpenID4VP client for Java: EUDI wallet authentication | pac4j"
+description: "Authenticate Java users with OpenID4VP and digital wallets.
+Configure EUDI wallet clients, DCQL queries and credential verification with pac4j-openid4vp."
 ---

-*pac4j* allows you to authenticate users with a digital wallet, using the OpenID for Verifiable Presentations protocol (OpenID4VP).
+`pac4j-openid4vp` provides an **OpenID4VP client for Java**: it allows you to authenticate users with a digital wallet, using the OpenID for Verifiable Presentations protocol.
 Your application acts as a *verifier*: it asks the wallet to present credentials, such as the person identification data of the European Digital Identity wallet (EUDI wallet).

 **Requires a wallet compatible with [OpenID4VP 1.0 final](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html).** Earlier drafts using `client_id_scheme` or